Section 3: Online Instructional Materials and Course Organization

 When creating screencasts it’s very important to actually say what you are doing.
 Students watching a screencast on a smaller mobile device may not easily be able to see smaller details so say “and now I’m clicking on the ‘more information’ link at the top right” instead of “so I’m clicking here and . . . . ” If you have a student who needs accommodation for a visual disability, make sure to connect with Assistive Technology and Accessibility Center, as they may need audio descriptions of what is happening on the screen.

 If you then want to edit your screencasts, you can download the Adobe Creative Cloud suite from IUWare to access Adobe Premiere Rush, a fairly easy to use video editing application which works well for short videos (<10 minutes).
 For a tutorial on Rush see Premiere Rush: The Basics by IU IT Training.
+If you are using a Windows 10 computer, you can use the built-in video editor tool found in the Photos app.
+If you are using a Mac, you can use iMovie.

 Though podcasts have waned in popularity over the past years, some faculty prefer to talk to their students through audio only in a podcast/audiobook style.
-If you have a slide presentation without any real important visual elements, an audio-only version can be a good option, especially for students who prefer to listen while they commute, exercise, or other activities that don’t allow for full visual attention.
+If you have a slide presentation without any real important visual elements, an audio-only version can be a good option, especially for students who prefer to listen while they drive, exercise, or do other activities that don’t allow for full visual attention.

-Audio works best when it’s conversational and shows enthusiasm for what you are saying.
+Audio works best when it’s conversational and shows enthusiasm for what you’re saying.
 While writing a script is highly recommended, you want to be familiar enough with your script to be able to read it without sounding like you’re reading.
 One thing people don’t often consider when writing scripts the importance of varying sentence structure and avoiding overly complex sentences that don’t leave room for you to take a breath.

 If you are writing a script like a journal article, keep these tips in mind: